annajun1224/info201b-final-project/README.md

 ## Welcome

-Glad to see you here！On this page, we will guide you through our website.
+Glad to see you here!
+On this page, we will guide you through our website.

-- Under “Fast Food Map”, you would be able to view the fast food distribution across the United States.
+- Under "Fast Food Map", you would be able to view the fast food distribution across the United States.
-- Under “Analysis”, you would be able to look at the relationship between fast food distribution and the obesity rate in each state.
+- Under "Analysis", you would be able to look at the relationship between fast food distribution and the obesity rate in each state.
 - Also, you would be able to look at the ethnic group distribution in each state and which ethnic group has favor towards fast food.

 ## About our Dataset